phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

-Even though PHP could really get rid of the "resource" type, because :doc:`custom object storage <./classes_objects/custom_object_storage>` allows to build a PHP representation of any abstract kind of data, that resource type still exists in PHP, and you may need to deal with it.
+Even though PHP could really get rid of the "resource" type, because :doc:`custom object storage <./classes_objects/custom_object_storage>` allows to build a PHP representation of any abstract kind of data, that resource type still exists in the current version of PHP, and you may need to deal with it.

 If you need to create resources, we really would like to push you not to, but instead use objects and their :doc:`custom storage <./classes_objects/custom_object_storage>` management.
 Objects is the PHP type that can embed